 Web resources for Customer Engagement

-Web resources are virtual files that are stored in the Dynamics 365 for Customer Engagement database and that you can retrieve by using a unique URL address.
+Web resources are virtual files that are stored in the Dynamics 365 Customer Engagement (on-premises) database and that you can retrieve by using a unique URL address.

 Capabilities of web resources

 SiteMap, or the application ribbon because they can be referenced by using URL syntax.

 The URL syntax for web resources allows for relative path references.
 With your development tools, you can create a group of interdependent files on a development server by using file types compatible with web resources.
 Then, if you use a consistent naming convention and relative path references, the website will function after you upload all the files into Dynamics 365 Customer Engagement (on-premises).

 Because web resources are stored in Dynamics 365 Customer Engagement (on-premises) and are solution components, they can be easily exported and installed to on-premises deployments of Dynamics 365 Customer Engagement (on-premises) or to Dynamics 365 for Customer Engagement.
 Web resources are also available to users of Dynamics 365 for Microsoft Office Outlook with Offline Access when offline because they are synchronized with the user's data.